sanchitdilipjain/aws-cloudwatch-metrics-explorer/docs/index.md

 - **Step 2: Publishing to Dashboards**

-   1. Select Add to Dashboard button in the top right corner
+   1. Click Add to Dashboard button in the top right corner

-   2. Click Create new, then enter ECS-demo-dashboard as the dashboard name and click Create dashboard
+   2. Select Create new, provide name to the dashboard and click Create dashboard

       <img src="images/image6.png" class="inline"/>